SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/guides/70-configure-session-secret.md

 # Configure a session secret

-Session secrets help you connect to protected resources, such as databases or external compute systems, from a Renku session in a standardized and shareable manner.
+Session secrets help you connect to protected resources, such as databases or external compute systems, from a Renku session or job in a standardized and shareable manner.
 Collaborating with secrets is easy too: configure a single session secret slot to ensure that the secret shows up the same way for everyone, and each person enters their own value.

+When you submit a [Job](../job), Renku uses the same session secret slots as when you launch a [Session](../session).

 ## **How to add a session secret slot to the project**